-Payment to the individual contractor will be made based on the actual number of days worked, and deliverables approved by the Director of the Humanitarian and Social Affairs Directorate, ECOWAS Commission and by the UNDP Sahel Resilience Project manager.
+Payment to the individual contractor will be based on the actual number of days worked, and deliverables approved by the Director of the Humanitarian and Social Affairs Directorate, ECOWAS Commission and by the UNDP Sahel Resilience Project manager.

 When applying for this consultancy, the prospective consultant will indicate the cost of services that could possibly be incurred by the Contractor, factored into an all-inclusive daily fee in US dollars.
 The consultant will be paid based on the effective UN exchange rate (where applicable), and only after approving authority confirms the successful completion of each deliverable as stipulated hereunder.

 The qualified consultant shall receive his/her lump sum during the contract period, upon certification of the completed tasks satisfactorily, as per the following payment schedule:

-No. Deliverable Percentage of total amount for each deliverable (USD) 1 Chapter/sections on macroeconomics in the inception report.
-10% 2 Chapter/section on macroeconomics in the situational analysis including.
-10% 3 Chapter/section on macroeconomics in the report on key findings and highlights from stakeholder consultation.
-4 Draft chapter/section on macroeconomics in the report on the findings from an 20% exploration of ways in which it can be used to build and strengthen institutional and community resilience to shocks and stresses in the region.
-5 Draft chapter/sections on macroeconomic resilience in the draft of Regional 30% Resilience Strategy for West Africa.
-6 Final revised version of the chapter/sections on macroeconomic resilience in the 30% executive summary and in the final version of the Regional Resilience Strategy for West Africa.
+No. Deliverable Percentage of total amount for each deliverable (USD) 1 Chapter/sections on gender and social inclusion in the inception report.
+10% 2 Draft chapter/section on gender and social inclusion in the situational analysis .
+10% 3 Chapter/section on gender and social inclusion in the report on key findings and 20% highlights from stakeholder consultation.
+2070

+4 Draft chapter/section on gender and social inclusion in the report on the findings from an exploration of ways in which it can be used to build and strengthen institutional and community resilience to shocks and stresses in the region.
+5 Draft chapter/sections on gender and social inclusion in the draft of Regional 30% Resilience Strategy for West Africa.
+6 Final revised version of the chapter/sections on gender and social inclusion in the 30% executive summary and in the final version of the Regional Resilience Strategy for West Africa.
 7 Relevant sections in PowerPoint presentations as necessary for at least deliverables (Included in respective 1 - 6. deliverables 1 - 6) 100% (approximately 100 days)

-I. Presentation of the offer
+I. Recommended presentation of the offer